Stellenbosch University: Rankings

 Stellenbosch University consistently ranks in the top 200 worldwide in law, politics and geography.

 Stellenbosch University is ranked in the top 100 worldwide in development studies, theology, agriculture and forestry.

 In 2012, Webometrics ranked Stellenbosch's web footprint 2nd largest in Africa, again behind the University of Cape Town.

 The University of Stellenbosch Business School's MBA program was ranked 65th out of 100 MBA programmes of the leading business schools in the world the Aspen Institute's 2011-12 edition of its Beyond Grey Pinstripes survey.
 The USB is also the only business school in South Africa, as well as the rest of the continent, to be included in the Top 100 list.

 The University of Stellenbosch Business School has triple accreditation (AMBA, EQUIS and AACSB accreditation) and is ranked second in Africa by Eduniversal.
 The University of Stellenbosch Business School is ranked in the top 100 worldwide in executive education by Financial Times.

 Controversies

-Racism incident

-In October 2022, an incident of alleged racism occurred where a white student urinated onto the study material of a black student.